-Nature of Relationship - The OSU Foundation is a not-for-profit corporation formed to promote and foster the educational, benevolent, and scientific purposes of the University, and to create a fund to be used for any program, project, or enterprise undertaken in the interest of the University, and to promote and foster educational and cultural interests in the State and southern and southwestern regions of the United States.
+Nature of Relationship - The OSU Foundation is a not-for-profit corporation formed to promote and foster the educational, benevolent, and scientific purposes of the University, and to create a fund to be used for any program, project, or enterprise undertaken in the interest of the University, and to promote and foster educational and cultural interests in the State and southern and southwestern regions of the University.

 Description of Operations - The OSU Foundation acts largely as a fundraising organization: soliciting, receiving, managing, and disbursing contributions on behalf of the University.
 Most of the contributions received are designated by the donors to be used for specific departments, including the University Athletics Program.
 In these instances, it serves essentially as a conduit, making the funds available as needed.
-Related party transactions and funds held by the OSU Foundation on behalf of the University Athletics Program are as follows during fiscal year 2021:
+Related party transactions and funds held by the OSU Foundation on behalf of the University Athletics Program are as follows during fiscal year 2022 and 2021:

-- Fund collected on behalf of the University or University Athletics Program \$ 47,465,266 Fund disbursed to or on behalf of the University or University Athletics Program \$ 25,628,427 Net assets held on behalf of or for the benefit of the University or University Athletics Program at June 30 \$ 167,424,544
+2022 2021 Fund collected on behalf of the University Athletics Program \$ 45,040,143 \$ 47,465,266 Fund disbursed to or on behalf of the University Athletics Program \$ 26,110,684 \$ 25,628,427 Net assets held on behalf of or for the benefit of the University Athletics Program at June 30 \$ 186,354,003 \$ 167,424,544